Don't Let Your Permissions be Hijacked!

 Note: to see data in sys.databases about databases you don't own, you need the server permission VIEW ANY DATABASE.
 This permission is granted by default to public.
 But the server-level DBA may have revoked this permission.

-There is another type of cross-DB attack: Say that you are a read-only user of database A as well as a read-write user of database B. The evil B admin could have a trigger that checks whether the user has access to A, and if so, use that to copy data from A to his own database.
+There is another type of cross-DB attack: Say that you are a read-only user of database A as well as a read-write user of database B. The evil B admin could have a trigger on a table that you write to through the application, and this trigger checks whether the user has access to A, and if so, makes use of these permissions to copy data from A to his own database.
 As you are accessing the database through an application, there is not really much you can do yourself to prevent this from happening.
-But maybe database A should not be on a shared instance at all if data is that sensitive.
-We will return to this theme in the chapter Attacks through the Application.
+But maybe database A should not be on a shared instance at all if the data is that sensitive.
+We will return to this theme in the chapter Attacks through Applications.

 Attacks against db_owner through DML triggers could be from members in the db_ddladmin or our_ddladmin role or from users who have ALTER permissions on the dbo schema or other important schemas or tables in the database.
 They could create a trigger on a table and lure you to run an operation on that table and then exploit your permissions.
 And maybe they don't have to lure you – they know that you are regularly performing maintenance on that table.

-There can be a simple way to protect yourself against this threat, to wit, this database DDL trigger:
+There might be a simple way to protect yourself against this threat, to wit, this database DDL trigger:

 To repeat, for this trigger to be meaningful, you should never add people directly to db_ddladmin, but create the role our_ddladmin which is a member of db_ddladmin, but which have been denied the permission ALTER ANY DATABASE DDL TRIGGER.
 Because if they are in db_ddladmin directly, they will have the powers to change or disable the DDL trigger no_triggers_please.